Anastasiya-s/theyalow/README.md

 ##### 1. Header
 - Interactive nav.
-- Logo
+- Logo - done
-- Think of where h1 should be used.
+- Think of where h1 should be used. - done
 ##### 2. Main
 - Video element placed with image placeholder.
 - Slider buttons could be inactive, but should exist.